WretS-Vizja/Physics_Problems/docs/en/00_Intro.md

 # Section 0: Mathematical Foundations
+> This document contains solutions to the mathematical foundations problems used in the Physics Problems repository.
+The goal is to review the essential mathematical tools required for solving physics problems.
 ## 1. Vector Algebra

 Given two vectors in 3D space: $\vec{a} = [2, 1, -3]$ and $\vec{b} = [4, -2, 1]$.
 Calculate: